Let’s See レッツ・シー ArtSpace @ HeluTrans, Singapore28 September - 27 October 2024

 Let’s See レッツ・シー features the work of 18 individual painters and one collective of 2 artists (Twin Boat Songs; Yu Nishimura + Kazuyuki Takezaki).
 The exhibition takes as foundational the work of Tokyo-based Hiroshi Sugito (b.
 1970) and spans multiple generations with the youngest artists, Emi Mizukami (b.
 1992) and Nanami Hori (b.
 1995), both being born in the 1990s.
 Let’s See レッツ・シー follows by one decade the groundbreaking exhibition The Way of Painting organized by curator Motoaki Hori for Tokyo Opera City Art Gallery in 2014.

-The exhibition will include a site-specific work by artist Shimon Minamikawa, a series of artist talks, and a catalogue with essays by both independent curator Motoaki Hori as well as Gabriel Ritter, Director of the University of California, Santa Barbara, Art, Design & Architecture Museum and Associate Professor in the Department of the History of Art & Architecture.
+The exhibition includes a site-specific work by artist Shimon Minamikawa, a series of artist talks, and a catalogue with essays by both independent curator Motoaki Hori as well as Gabriel Ritter, Director of the University of California, Santa Barbara, Art, Design & Architecture Museum and Associate Professor in the Department of the History of Art & Architecture.

 Let’s See レッツ・シー reflects upon the enduring legacy and memory of Kazuyuki Takezaki (b.
 1976-2024).